 In contrast to other financial products such as stocks, with futures, investors do not pay the full cash amount upfront or own the underlying asset.
 Instead, they deposit initial margin to enter the futures position.
 The amount of margin required is a percentage of the contract value.
 At DEGIRO, the risk category of a product can be found next to its name, which represents how much margin will need to be deposited to enter the contract.

-Since only a percentage of the contract’s value needs to be put up initially, index futures are highly leveraged financial instruments.
+Since only a percentage of the contract’s value needs to be put up initially, fixed income futures are highly leveraged financial instruments.
 This means that slight price movements can have a large impact.
 When the margin requirement is higher, an investor typically needs to deposit more margin to enter the future position.
 This, in turn, results in lower leverage.

 Futures contracts have a minimum price increment to which a particular contract can fluctuate, known as the tick size.
 This is determined in the specifications of the contract set by the exchange.
 Tick value, on the other hand, is the actual monetary amount that is gained or lost per contract per tick move and is equal to the tick size multiplied by the contract size.